datso/react-native-pjsip/README.md

 ## Usage

-First of all you have to initialize module to be able to work with it.
+First of all you have to initialize the module to be able to work with it.

-There are some interesting moment in initialization.
+There are some interesting moments during initialization.
-When application goes to background, PJSIP module is still working and able to receive calls, but your javascipt is totally suspended.
-When User open your application, javascript start to work and now your js application need to know what status have your account or may be you have pending incoming call.
+When the application goes to the background the PJSIP module is still working and able to receive calls, but your JavaScript is totally suspended.
+When a user opens your application, JavaScript starts to work and now your JS application needs to know what status your account has or whether you have a pending incoming call

-So thats why first step should call start method for pjsip module.
+So that’s why the first step should call start method for PJSIP module.

 ```javascript
 import {Endpoint} from 'react-native-pjsip';